ilatims-b/Viveka/Mod_TruthFlow/README.md

 All the errors have been rectified!

 ## Setup
-Create an ipynb file in colab, and use the demo.ipynb as a reference for using this repo on colab
+Run the TruthFlow_Intervention.ipynb file (this file is made so that you can run it easily on colab)

-You can use the required commands (for dataset creation, or flow model training) and comment out the other commands in the cell (as shown in demo.ipynb)
+You can use the required commands (for dataset creation, or flow model training) and comment out the other commands in the cell

-The below sections are for explaining the commands being used in demo.ipynb
+The below sections are for explaining the commands being used in TruthFlow_Intervention.ipynb

 ## Create Dataset For TruthFlow
 To train and test TruthFlow, you have to first extract query last token hidden states and query-specific truthful direction.